-With the Napatech Compact 2x40G/2x100G accelerator, we help you ensure that no data is lost and no activity goes unnoticed.
+With the Napatech Compact 2x40G/2x100G SmartNIC, we help you ensure that no data is lost and no activity goes unnoticed.
 Napatech provides guaranteed delivery of network data, and supply all the information needed for effective forensic analysis in real-time, even at speeds up to 40G or 100G.
 This means a much shorter response time, improved mitigation and ultimately a reinforced security.

 With the increasing number of telecom carriers migrating to 40G/100G solutions, the need to continually upgrade network performance is growing.
 But monitoring and analyzing 2x40G/2x100G of communication brings certain challenges.
 The common approach requires a comprehensive system of numerous 10G lines connected to a range of appliances – but this escalates both complexity and cost.

-The compact 2x40G/2x100G accelerator from Napatech enables direct analysis of 40G or 100G with just a single server.
+The compact 2x40G/2x100G SmartNIC from Napatech enables direct analysis of 40G or 100G with just a single server.
 It merges upstream and downstream data so specific information can be delivered directly to the right CPU core even for fragmented traffic and GTP tunnels.
 This lowers the processing load on the CPUs and enables the application to efficiently analyze the target data in 1U form factor servers.

-With the compact 2x40G/2x100G accelerator, applications will be able to monitor performance and analyze quality of experience even at 40G or 100G.
+With the compact 2x40G/2x100G SmartNIC, applications will be able to monitor performance and analyze quality of experience even at 40G or 100G.
 This enables telecom operators to improve quality, while better managing the bandwidth challenges posed by rich media applications.

 Cloud and data center